Last Updated on 2024-01-08

 Many people relapse during their recovery, yet they find the strength to return to sobriety.
 This is a testament to human resilience and the belief that everyone deserves recovery.

-Relapse does not equate to failure, it's how you respond to it that matters!
+Relapse does not equate to failure; it's how you respond to it that matters!

 Learn from the relapse, identify the triggers, and strengthen your coping mechanisms.
 A significant lifestyle change can be instrumental in helping you remain sober after a relapse.